ldn-softdev/jtc/User Guide.md

 ### Addressing parents
 One of the charming features of `jtc` is the ability to address parents (any ancestors up till the root) off the found JSON nodes.
-Typically, addressing parents would be requierd after search lexemes (but may occur anywhere in the walk-path).
+Typically, addressing parents would be required after search lexemes (but may occur anywhere in the walk-path).
 Parents can be addressed using notation `[-n]`.
 This feature allows building queries that answer quite complex queries.

 Let's dump all the names from the `Directory` whose records have a `home` phone entry: